brigadecore/brigade/docs/intro/overview.md

 # Brigade at a glance

-Brigade is a serverless continuous integration (CI) and continuous delivery platform that is Kubernetes-native.
+Brigade is a Kubernetes-native tool for doing event-driven scripting.
 Here's what that means:

 - Brigade is for running scriptable automated tasks in the cloud.
 - Brigade does not require you to manage host servers.